 Cauliflower is such a versatile vegetable and I’ve grown to love experimenting with it.
 One of my favorite things to do with this cruciferous vegetable is to turn it into “rice.”

 Because rice can often leave dishes feeling heavy, it’s nice to substitute a vegetable where a starch would usually be.
 In addition, it’s a great way to squeeze more servings of vegetables into your day.

 There are two techniques for making cauliflower rice.
-You can either use a box grater with the medium-size holes (pictured below) traditionally used for cheese, or a food processor with an “S” shaped blade to blitz it into small pieces.
+You can either use a box grater with the medium-size holes (pictured below) traditionally used for cheese, or a food processor with the grater blade to blitz it into small pieces.
 With both techniques you’re aiming for little pieces the size of rice.

 One additional step I like is to press any excess moisture from the rice by transferring the cauliflower rice to a large paper towel or absorbent dish towel and squeeze/press to remove any remaining water.
 This ensures no excess moisture remains, which can make your dish soggy.